minhn520/Snake-Game/README.md

 Source code is in the main.py file.

 All files used in this project (background image, snake image, apple image, music) are included in this repository.

+Preview of how the program looks can be seen in SnakeGame_Screenshot.png